Grand Theft Auto modding: Other legal issues

 On 19 February 2021, representatives claiming to be from Take-Two Interactive sent DMCA takedown notices to the team behind re3 and reVC, which were source code recreations of Grand Theft Auto III and Grand Theft Auto: Vice City respectively, whose goal was a modernised and improved version of the games which can be ported and played on contemporary and future platforms.
 The representatives alleged that the source code recreations were an act of copyright infringement, stating that "The work is not licensed in any way," and had their respective GitHub repositories taken down as a result.
 Project leader aap cited the Super Mario 64 source code recreation as a precedent for the source code projects, noting that the Super Mario 64 repository is, as of 2021, still available despite Nintendo's reputation for aggressive litigation against copyright infringers.
 In April, Theo, a New Zealand-based developer who maintained a fork of the source code, filed a counter-notice on GitHub, claiming that the code does not contain any original work owned by Take-Two; per DMCA rules regarding disputes, Theo's content was restored after two weeks, though the original repository and other forks remained unavailable.
 In September 2021, Take-Two filed a lawsuit in California against the programmers, asserting that they "are well aware that they do not possess the right to copy, adapt, or distribute derivative GTA source code, or the audiovisual elements of the games, and that doing so constitutes copyright infringement".

+On 16 January 2025, Liberty City Preservation Project mod—which sought to recreate Grand Theft Auto IV's Liberty City in Grand Theft Auto V—was shut down after its developers were contacted by Rockstar.
+The developers of LCPP mod doubt that the takedown request was genuine.

+On 23 January 2025, the YouTube channel of Revolution Team, developer of Grand Theft Auto IV mod Vice City: The Next-Gen Edition, a mod which sought to recreate Grand Theft Auto: Vice City in Grand Theft Auto IV, was taken down after an appeal from Take-Two Interactive.
+The mod itself remains available and released as a standalone title at that time of YouTube channel takedown.